7499th Support Group: 7407th Support Squadron

 As far as it can be established, none of the "Slick Chicks" were lost over unfriendly territory.
-In June 1958 the Detachment was inactivated and the two remaining RF-100A's were transferred to the 3131st Maintenance Group at Châteauroux-Déols AB, France and eventually were sent to Taiwan.
+In June 1958 the Detachment was inactivated and the two remaining RF-100A's were transferred to the 3131st Maintenance Group at Châteauroux-Déols Air Base, France and eventually were sent to Taiwan.

 Intelligence gathering sorties by the RB-57D's continued until 1964 when wing fatigue problems caused type to be withdrawn from service.
-In late 1963, the two prototype Martin RB-57F Canberras were assigned to the 7407th CSS for operational testing and evaluation (OT&E).
+In late 1963, the two prototype Martin RB-57F Canberras were assigned to the 7407th for operational testing and evaluation.
 They carried out a series of high-altitude reconnaissance flights along the East German border and over the Baltic Sea.
-In February 1964, following these trials, they were transferred to the 58th Weather Reconnaissance Squadron at Kirtland AFB, New Mexico.
-Eventually two production RB-57Fs capable of covertly mounting the Bulova 707-1000 long range camera with a 240-inch focal length were assigned to the 7407th CSS.
+In February 1964, following these trials, they were transferred to the 58th Weather Reconnaissance Squadron at Kirtland Air Force Base, New Mexico.
+Eventually two production RB-57Fs capable of covertly mounting the Bulova 707-1000 long range camera with a 240-inch focal length were assigned to the 7407th.
+Stress cracks began appearing in the wing spars and ribs of the RB-57Fs in the early 1970s and the activities of the RB-57Fs were restricted.
+The last of the RB-57Fs were retired in early 1974 and 7407th Squadron was inactivated 30 June 1974.

-On 14 December 1965, one of the prototype RB-57Fs (63-13287) operating TDY out of Incirlik Air Base, Turkey, was lost during a mission over the Black Sea.
+On 14 December 1965, one of the prototype RB-57Fs (63-13287) operating temporarily from Incirlik Air Base, Turkey, was lost during a mission over the Black Sea.
 What actually happened is still uncertain.
 There were reports that the aircraft had been shot down by a Soviet S-75 Dvina Surface-to-air missile, but at the time, the official statement by the USAF was that the aircraft crew had probably perished from an oxygen system failure, since it took over an hour for the aircraft to spiral down from altitude and fall into the Black Sea.
 Although searches for the wreckage continued through 28 December, only small bits and pieces of it were ever found.
 However, there were also reports that the two crewmembers were captured alive by the Soviets, with their ultimate fate being uncertain.

-Stress cracks began appearing in the wing spars and ribs of the RB-57Fs in the early 1970s and the activities of the RB-57Fs were restricted.
-The last of the RB-57Fs were retired in early 1974 and 7407th squadron was inactivated 30 June 1974.

 Downsizing of the 7499th

 All along, the 7405th and its sister squadrons were also flying peripheral reconnaissance missions throughout Europe and, increasingly, the Middle East, but beginning in the late 1960s Strategic Air Command Boeing RC-135s assumed a greater share of the peripheral strategic reconnaissance mission and on 30 June 1974 the 7499th Group and the 7406th and 7407th squadrons were inactivated.
-However, the 7405th Support Squadron was re designated as the 7405th Operations Squadron and continued its mission.
-The reason being; the West Berlin Air Corridor missions were unique and no RC-135s would be flying to West Berlin.
-Therefore, the 7405th Operations Squadron and its "Berlin for Lunch Bunch" C-130s continued this unique task, with the squadron being directly assigned to HQ USAFE.
+However, the 7405th Support Squadron, redesignated the 7405th Operations Squadron, and continued its mission because the Berlin Air Corridor missions were unique and no RC-135s would be flying to West Berlin.
+Therefore, the 7405th Operations Squadron and its "Berlin for Lunch Bunch" C-130s continued this unique task, with the squadron being directly assigned to Headquarters, USAFE.